Tournament Rules & Regulations

 Teams must have matching jerseys.
 All players must have a numbered jersey and be listed on the game sheet prior to entering a game.
 Duplicate numbers and/or taped numbers are not acceptable.**

-Blank T-shirts are not acceptable and there is no leeway, players will not be allowed to play
+Blank T-shirts are not acceptable and there is no leeway, players will not be allowed to play.

 **If the organizing committee is notified prior to the game within a reasonable timeframe, or if an incident occurs that necessitates the use of an alternate jersey, an official review will be conducted to determine whether the alternate jersey will be accepted.
 (Each case will be evaluated individually.)